AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/create-a-scenario.md

 The following tasks explain how to create a Adobe Workfront Fusion scenario.

+For a practice exercise that walks you through creating an automation scenario, see [Create a practice automation scenario in Adobe Workfront Fusion](../../workfront-fusion/get-started/create-a-practice-automation-scenario.md).

-For a practice exercise that walks you through this process using data that we provide, see [Create a practice integration scenario in Adobe Workfront Fusion](../../workfront-fusion/get-started/create-a-practice-scenario.md).
+For a practice exercise that walks you through creating an integration scenario using data that we provide, see [Create a practice integration scenario in Adobe Workfront Fusion](../../workfront-fusion/get-started/create-a-practice-scenario.md).

 >[!NOTE]
 >